|Application Term||Application Period Opens||Application Deadline||Instruction Begins|

 To qualify for a TOEFL exemption you must:

-- Have completed a basic or advanced degree at an institution, in the United States or abroad, where the language of instruction is English and the institution is accredited by one of the United States’ regional accrediting* agencies.
+Have a basic degree from a recognized institution in a country where the official language is English. – OR – Have completed a basic or advanced degree at an institution, in the United States or abroad, where the language of instruction is English and the institution is accredited by one of the United States’ regional accrediting* agencies.
 (United States universities only)

-- Have completed at least one year of full-time academic course work with a grade B or better at a regionally accredited* institution within the United States.
+Have completed at least one year of full-time academic course work with a grade B or better at a regionally accredited* institution within the United States.

-All Berkeley MPH Online students are required to attend a one-week on-campus session each year and are responsible for making necessary travel arrangements.
+All Berkeley MPH Online students are required to attend one-week long on-campus session each June and are responsible for making necessary travel arrangements.